samirillion/ifm-forum/TUTORIAL.md

 ## Create a Route.
 In `routes/web.php`, you can create a route to a page, using a callback on a controller class.
 ```
-Web::render('/my-messages', 'MessagingController@main');
+Web::render('/my-messages', 'Controller_Messaging@main');
 ```

-So when I go to https://foodinnneighborhoods.com/my-messages, a method on the `class MessagingController` called `main` will be called.
+So when I go to https://foodinnneighborhoods.com/my-messages, a method on the `class Controller_Messaging` called `main` will be called.
 Now I need to create that controller class and add that method!

 For now, create a file: `app/controllers/class-messaging-control.php` and paste in this code:
 ```
 <?php
-class MessagingController {
+class Controller_Messaging {
     public function main() {
         return "<h1>Hello Message World</h1>";
     }